LawleyFall2017/230-fall2017/Schedule.md

 ## <a name="week9">Week 9</a> (Oct 24/26): Javascript Intro: Syntax, DOM, and Debuggers
 We'll begin looking at Javascript this week, and its importance in building interactivity into websites.
 This week will be the basics--syntax, the Document Object Model, and basic debugging using both HTML editors (VS Code and/or Brackets) and Chrome's developer tools.

+On Tuesday, I'll also meet with each group to provide feedback on your website design.

 - **Tuesday Readings**
   - [MDN: Introduction to the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)